How to decrease, resize and shrink your AWS EBS Volume (GP2,GP3) in EC2

 Create new smaller EBS Volume (GP3)

-Create this new volume after running resize2fs so that you can save some money.
+Create this new volume based on the calculated size after running resize2fs so that you can save some money.
 AWS charges you when instance is created.

 Copy data from shrink volume to new small volume